Big Mommas: Like Father, Like Son: Plot

 Meanwhile, the gang members approach Trent's best friends, posing as record producers, and encourage them to notify them of Trent's whereabouts.
-Charmaine sets up a date between Haley and himself, though she doubts she will be interested in the seemingly egotistical "Prodi-G", Trent's hip-hop alias.
-Trent reverts to his true self and the date goes well, but an encounter with Trent's best friends causes the gang members to tail them.
+Trent sets up a date between Haley; he reverts to his true self and the date goes well, but an encounter with his best friends alerts the gang members to tail them.

-Trent helps Haley perfect her musical performance for the upcoming "Showcase" event, turning it into a duet, and the two exchange a kiss at the end of the date, while Haley encourages Trent to pursue college.
-Before the gang members can capture Trent, he changes into his Charmaine disguise, throwing them off.
-Learning of an exchange between two students and Kurtis Kool, Big Momma attempts to flirt with Kurtis in order to apprehend him for stealing the music box, but the secret exchange ends up being the stolen gamecock from the Ignatius Boys School.
+Trent helps Haley perfect her musical performance for the upcoming "Showcase" event, turning it into a duet.
+They exchange a kiss at the end of the date, while Haley encourages Trent to pursue college.
+Before the gang members can capture him, he changes back into his Charmaine disguise, throwing them off.
+Learning of an exchange between two students and Kurtis, Malcolm attempts to flirt with him in order to apprehend him for stealing the music box, but the secret exchange ends up being the stolen mascot from a rival school.

 During this encounter, Malcolm reveals his true identity to Kurtis.
-After gaining the favor of several students by offering sage advice and comfort to them, Big Momma finally learns the music box was actually stolen by Haley as a hazing to become a full pledged member of the "Divas", a group of top artists in the school.
-As she is about to perform her duet, Malcolm forces Trent to retain his Charmaine disguise, and he attempts to perform the duet with Haley as Charmaine, only to break disguise and ruin the performance.
+After gaining the favor of several students by offering sage advice and comfort to them, he finally learns the music box was actually stolen by Haley.
+She did it to become a full pledged member of the "Divas", a group of top artists in the school.
+As she is about to perform her duet, Malcolm forces Trent to retain his disguise, and he attempts to perform the duet with Haley as Charmaine, only to break disguise and ruin the performance.
 As Haley storms off, the gang members arrive and a chase ensues.

 Trent accidentally draws their attention as he attempts to pursue Haley and explain himself.
 Just as he recovers the flash drive, the gang members catch up and hold him at gunpoint.
 Big Momma interferes and provides an escape, but all three are caught again and Malcolm's disguise is revealed.
 Just as Chirkoff is about to kill them, Kurtis arrives with a taser and saves the day.

-Trent and Haley reconcile, and Malcolm signs Trent's record contract, only to have him tear it up and reveal his new plan to attend college.
+Trent and Haley reconcile, and Malcolm signs the former's contract, only to have him tear it up and reveal his new plan to attend college.
 As the film ends, Malcolm and Trent make an agreement to keep the whole ordeal a secret from Sherry.